 I, Craig A. Johnston, hereby certify that the attached brief complies with the limitations contained in Missouri Supreme Court Rule 84.06(b), it was completed using Microsoft Word 2010, in Times New Roman size 13 point font, and it includes the information required by Rule 55.03.
-According to the word-count function of Microsoft Word, excluding the cover page, the signature block, this certificate of compliance and service, and appendix, the brief contains 4,921 words.
-On this 3rd day of August, 2017, electronic copies of Respondent's Brief, was sent through the Missouri e-Filing System to Joseph W. Vanover, Attorney for Relator.
+According to the word-count function of Microsoft Word, excluding the cover page, the signature block, this certificate of compliance and service, and appendix, the brief contains 5,297 words.
+On this 21st day of August, 2017, electronic copies of Respondent's Brief and Respondent's Brief Appendix, were sent through the Missouri e-Filing System to Joseph W. Vanover, Attorney for Relator.